yyc12345/bmmo-protocol-compiler/testbenches/README.md

 # Testbench Readme

 This testbench is served for checking whether the generated code can work.
-Before using this testbench, you should execute `./bmmo_protocol_compiler -i examples/codegen.bp -p CodeGenTest.py -c CodeGenTest.cs -d CodeGenTest.hpp -s CodeGenTest.cpp -t CodeGenTest.pb` first to get all necessary files.
+Before using this testbench, you should execute `./bmmo_protocol_compiler -i examples/codegen.bp -p CodeGenTest.py -c CodeGenTest.cs -d CodeGenTest.hpp -s CodeGenTest.cpp -b CodeGenTest.fbs` first to get all necessary files.

 Next step, put `testbench.py` with `CodeGenTest.py`.
 Then executing `python3 testbench.py` (I develop it under Python 3.9 and I use a frequently changed module `typing`.
 Please choose a proper python version.).
 At first running, script will create a folder called `TestbenchData`.
 And benchmark the performance of generated ython code.